 - Organizations running their own private resources sign up to a public cloud service that they then integrate within their infrastructure.

 Benefits of hybrid cloud computing

-- Flexibility and scalability – Access to cost effective, secure, and scalable public resources offers organizations opportunities to explore a far wider range of operational possibilities…exactly when they’re needed.
+- Flexibility and scalability – Access to cost-effective, secure, and scalable public resources offer organizations opportunities to explore a far wider range of operational possibilities…exactly when they’re needed.